Yuxing0610/LeetCode_Summary/docs/_build/html/_sources/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Leetcode Summary
+Study Summary
 ============================================

-This document served as record and summary for problem solving process on leetcode problems.
+This document served as record and summary for problem solving process on leetcode problems as well as documentation for related knowledge.

 .. important::